British MPs set to vote on delaying Brexit

 This week's machinations in parliament come two years after Britain set the clock ticking on its departure from the EU following the referendum.

-Business leaders have warned that Britain is "staring down the precipice" if it severes 46 years of ties with its biggest trading partner without a deal.
+Business leaders have warned that Britain is "staring down the precipice" if it severs 46 years of ties with its biggest trading partner without a deal.

 May had hoped that last-minute assurances from EU chiefs on key sticking points in her deal, chiefly the backstop proposal to keep the Irish border open, would get it through parliament.